Supersonic (Oasis song): Music

 "Supersonic" has been classified as a rock, Britpop, hard rock, and alternative rock song, with elements of neo-psychedelia and American grunge music.
 It contains Blur-like vocals, "brief but smashing" guitar riffs and "catchy melodic" chorus.
 Along with the Definitely Maybe song "Live Forever", the basic rock rhythm of "Supersonic" is reminiscent of early 1970s music.
 The song's cascading guitars are influenced by the Sex Pistols' 1977 song "Pretty Vacant", and also draw influences from bands such as the Who, the Rolling Stones, the Beatles, and the Stone Roses.

 The song is played in the key of F♯ minor in a 4/4 time signature with a tempo of 104 beats per minute (BPM), while Liam's vocals span a range of E^{3} to F♯^{4}.
 The chord progression follows a sequence of F♯m^{11}–A^{sus2}–B^{7}.
 As with "Bring It on Down", the power chord sequence of "Supersonic" is heavily influenced by Nirvana's Nevermind; (Note: In an interview, Noel described Nevermind as one of the greatest albums that still sound like "the future of rock".) according to author Alex Niven, Noel adapted Kurt Cobain's guitar technique (specifically in the Nevermind hits "Smells Like Teen Spirit" and "Come as You Are") by adding phaser effects for his overdubbed lead guitar to produce a "swirling, underwater" guitar sound.

 "Supersonic" begins with a simple drumbeat played by McCarroll, followed by an arpeggiated guitar riff played by Noel.
-During the intro, Noel produces a pick scrape guitar effect; Scott suggested this technique after being dissatisfied with McCarroll's drum intro.
+During the intro, Noel produces a pick scrape guitar effect; Scott suggested this technique after he "wasn't too happy" with the drum solo intro.
 According to Scott, he wanted it to sound like the intro to Peter Gabriel's 1980 song "Intruder", but Noel ended up producing a sound that was "slightly different and quicker".
 Noel's guitar solo has a striking resemblance to the opening riff of "My Sweet Lord" by George Harrison, with a slightly different guitar harmony.
 However, Noel has denied deliberately copying it.